A cleansing option for Acne Rosacea

 After the borax is well stirred in, then its time to gently pour and stir in your natural moisturizer a little at a time till you have the consistency the way you want it.

-You may want to add some natural oils if that’s your thing…Real New Zealand manuka essential oil can also be helpful to reduce inflammation; but don’t overdo it!
+You may want to add some natural essential oils if that’s your thing…Real New Zealand manuka essential oil can also be helpful to reduce inflammation; but don’t overdo it!

 And that’s it!